kingstonrichard/kingstonrichard.uk/_posts/2018-08-29-an-update-from-the-skunkworks.markdown

 ---
 layout: post
-title:  "An update from the innovation group"
+title: An update from the innovation group
-categories: #DigitalBarnsley #DigitalFirst #InnovationGroup
 redirect_from:
    - /r/dom-proto
    - /2180829